dkillough/dkillough/README.md

 ## Other code
-Can primarily be found on CareKinesis GitLab
+Can primarily be found on GitLab, both [my own](https://gitlab.com/dkillough) and CareKinesis'.